matthewmcvickar/musicfestnw-mobile-schedule/README.md

 Go here on your phone: **[tinyurl.com/mfnw2014](http://matthewmcvickar.github.io/musicfestnw-mobile-schedule/)**

-MusicFestNW's site is not responsive, so reading the schedule while you're at the festival is difficult.
+MusicFestNW's site is not responsive and the native app isn't simple, so reading the schedule while you're at the festival is difficult.

 This is a fits-on-one-screen schedule that you can bookmark or make into your lock screen background.